BIGJRA/BIGJRA.github.io/rejuv.md

 This is a 12v6 double battle with Madelis on your side, so luckily, it’s not too bad at all.
-Madelis’ Houndoom can nearly one shot all the Pokémon that resist its Heat Wave under Torkoal’s sun, so just let that happen and use logical moves with Melia’s Pokémon and you’ll be just fine.
+Madelis’ Houndoom can nearly one shot all the Pokemon that resist its Heat Wave under Torkoal’s sun, so just let that happen and use logical moves with Melia’s Pokemon and you’ll be just fine.

 At this point, if we did the West Gearen Help Quest involving Sakitron,